rubyworks/realms/work/notes/2010-07-18-version_collapse.md

-= 2010-07-18 Version Collapse
+# 2010-07-18 Version Collapse

-As I working with the Rolls code, wrestling it into a precision tool, ...
+As I working with the Rolls code, wrestling it into a precision tool ...

 There is a question of how best to deal with library versions.
 After watching Mislav's presentation[http://vimeo.com/12615297], I considered the approaches.